ggeerraarrdd/lafs/README.md

 ## Features

 * Dynamic web application built with Flask and SQLite
-* Modern development tools integration (VS Code, Git)
+* Modern development tools integration
 * Historical archive of a student-led film series website from the early 2000s
 * Recreated film database preserving information about past screenings
 * Google Maps integration for historical location reference